CIRCT

 Status

 The FIRRTL dialect and FIR parser is a generally complete implementation of the FIRRTL specification and is actively maintained, tracking new enhancements.
 The FIRRTL dialect supports some undocumented features and the “CHIRRTL” flavor of FIRRTL IR that is produced from Chisel.
-The FIRRTL dialect has support for parsing an SFC Annotation file consisting of only local annotations and converting this to operation or argument attributes.
-Non-local annotations are also supported.
+The FIRRTL dialect has support for parsing an SFC Annotation file and converting this to operation or argument attributes.

 Naming